YasmineBB/curated/README.md

 ![Products](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExODh2a2YzM2N4bmhtdGN4NmF0Z3V0d2pqbTAyOWFsYm0zZW85anJ4OCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xGON9j9RPlgbeLtZBU/giphy.gif)

-The Products page displays all the pieces that are available to purchase.
+The Product's page displays all the pieces that are available to purchase.
 They are listed with the following:

 - Product Image
 - Name